Kikobeats/automate-release/README.md

 style: use space instead of tabs
 ```

-## Determinating the next version
+## Determinate the next version

-As I said, the next version will be automatically determinated based in your git messages.
+After follow a git commit schema, we are going to use [standard-version](https://github.com/conventional-changelog/standard-version)

+It will read your git history and will determinate what is the next version to release.

 **patches** (`1.0.0` → `1.0.1`)